Halsey Goes Braless Under Tight White Crop Top For Latest Risque Instagram Snap

 “Halsey’s bra has left the chat,” a third follower joked in her comment, to which the singer responded “sayonara!”

 Along with her steamy Instagram photo, Halsey also recently shared some exciting news with her fans via her Twitter account.
-As The Inquisitr previously reported, the singer revealed to her followers last week that she was hard at work on her upcoming studio album Loud, and plans to release it sometime later this year.
+As The Inquisitr previously reported, the singer revealed to her followers last week that she was hard at work on her upcoming studio album Loud and plans to release it sometime later this year.

 yes ❣️ https://t.co/5XEyRHYJlK